ldtcooper/jQuery-lite/README.md

 `.removeClass(string)` takes the given string out of all the selected elements' class lists.

 `.removeClass(array)` removes all of the array's strings from the selection's class lists.

+#### .css()
+Adds CSS styling to the selected elements and returns the original selection.

+`.css(property, value)` will take two strings and set the CSS `property` of each selected element to `value`.

+`.css(object)` will take in an object where the keys are CSS properties and the values are their respective values.

 ### Traversal